copasi/python-petab-importer/README.md

 	git submodule init
 	git submodule update

+### Run PEtab the easy way
+This project is used direclty from [basico](https://basico.rtdf.io), where we directly implement a PetabSimulator.
+So if you are interested in just running PEtab problems with COPASI, I recommend to

+	pip install copasi-basico[petab]

+and then follow the [basico petab example](https://basico.readthedocs.io/en/latest/notebooks/Working_with_PEtab.html).
+Otherwise, this project can of course be used on its own as described below.

 ### Setup
 Create a new virtual environment, and then run `pip install -r requirements.txt`.
 This will install all the dependencies, these are: